ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.2.1.md

 ### Market Economy Features
 + All resources are owned and allocated by private individuals.
-+ Government refains from regulating markets.
++ Government refrains from regulating markets.

 D up P down
 D down P down